danrneal/SlackPresence/README.md

 # Slack Presence

-This is a script meant to automatically manage your prescence in Slack using Slack's API.
-The purpose of this script is to automatically mangage changing your presence in Slack to "offline" during non-working hours.
-This allows you to read messages without showing you "online" where you may feel obligated to respond to message that realistically can be left until morning.
+This is a script meant to automatically manage your presence in Slack using Slack's API.
+The purpose of this script is to automatically manage changing your presence in Slack to "offline" during non-working hours.
+This allows you to read messages without showing you "online" where you may feel obligated to respond to a message that realistically can be left until morning.
 This also manages returning your presence to "online" during working hours so that coworkers know that you are online and available.